jarmokivekas/tuamk-thesis/doc/overview.md

 that is suitable for spectrum sensing applications \cite{angrisani16}.

-The USRP has an FPGA that can be used for simple signal processing, however due to the relatively small size of the FPGA, it is limited in it's capability, and cannot be used to implement complex PHY layer DPS blocks. \cite{ni-forum-question}
+The USRP has an FPGA that can be used for simple signal processing, however, due to the relatively small size of the FPGA, it is limited in it's capability, and cannot be used to implement complex PHY layer DPS blocks. \cite{ni-forum-question}